All of the following claims can be debunked by applying logic and looking at hard facts:

 Maybe, maybe not.

-c) This argument completely overlooks the fact that we live in a democracy and landowners are in a majority; at least sixty per cent of adults are owner-occupiers (half of them with, half of them without a mortgage) and a few per cent are also landlords.
+c) This argument completely overlooks the fact that we live in a democracy and landowners are in a majority; 63% of households are owner-occupiers (half of them with, half of them without a mortgage) and a few per cent are also landlords.

 e) But if tenants aren't paying the LVT (which they would be, directly or indirectly), then who is?
 Their landlords, of course!
 If landlords think that LVT takes too much of his rental income, then he is free to sell his rented homes and invest the proceeds more profitably elsewhere.
 And to whom will he sell them?
 To the sitting tenants, of course.
 So if tenants voted for increases, we'd end up with fewer tenants and more homeowners and it would all find its equilibrium within a couple of years.

 5. "Homeowners will end up paying all the tax"